Comprehensive School Counseling Plan

 County Resources

 The district partners with the Chester County Intermediate Unit’s Technical College High School and maintains agreements with neighboring districts to provide access to PDE-approved CTE programs not offered by the IU (for example, we send students to Octorara’s Homeland Security and Protective Services Academy).
-The district has also established the Kennett Future Ready Program, which promotes career exploration through capstone projects, internships, industry-recognized certifications, and aligned dual enrollment opportunities.

 State and National Resources